Me and Earl and the Dying Girl (film): Reception

+Critical response

-The film has received positive reviews from critics.
-On Rotten Tomatoes, the film has a rating of 81%, based on 212 reviews, with an average of 7.60/10.
-The website's consensus reads "Beautifully scripted and perfectly cast, Me & Earl & the Dying Girl is a coming-of-age movie with uncommon charm and insight."
-The film has a score of 74 out of 100 on Metacritic, given by 40 critics, which indicates "generally favorable reviews".
+The film received positive reviews from critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 81% based on 213 reviews, with an average of 7.60/10.
+The website's critics consensus reads, "Beautifully scripted and perfectly cast, Me & Earl & the Dying Girl is a coming-of-age movie with uncommon charm and insight." weighted average, assigned the film a score of 74 out of 100 on Metacritic, based on 40 critics, indicating "generally favorable" reviews.

-Indiewire gave the film a grade of A−, describing it as "a beautifully charming, captivating knock-out".
+IndieWire gave the film a grade of A−, describing it as "a beautifully charming, captivating knock-out".
 Peter Debruge of Variety wrote that the film "is destined not only to connect with young audiences in a big way, but also to endure as a touchstone for its generation".
 Pamela McClintock of The Hollywood Reporter later noted that the film had failed to crossover and connect with mainstream audiences, having grossed just $6.2 million in the 6 weeks after its release.